PsychoLeo/informatique/README.md

 ## Introduction

 Hello, my name is Léopold and I am currently (2024) a student at Telecom Paris.
-I was born on the 3rd december 2003.
+I am currently 20 years old.
 I went through a "prepa" in Stanislas (MPSI, MP*) and studied mathematics, physics and computer science.

 I've been programming for about 5 years, mostly in **Python and C++**.
 At the beginning, I enjoyed Python and coding little projects, which has since then changed a lot because I prefer competitive programming and solving algorithmical problems using C++.
 I am currently on MACOS but I used Linux for about 4 years.